-Dr. Dennis W. Foust became the seventh pastor of St. John’s in August, 2011.
+In August 2011, Dr. Dennis W. Foust became the seventh pastor of St. John’s.
 He is guiding the congregation in a journey of renewal by building upon its legacy as a creative and progressive ecumenical voice gathering in the revitalized center city of Charlotte and scattering to continue the ministry of Jesus throughout the metro region.

 United in the faith that Jesus Christ is the Son of God, revealed in history, disclosed in the Scriptures, and experienced in human life, we do solemnly and joyfully make this Covenant together:

 We will be faithful to the public worship of God, gathering with the family of the Church to celebrate his glory and remember his grace.

 We will take seriously the responsibility and privilege of personal Christian growth, diligently seeking to establish and maintain a Christian atmosphere in our homes.

 We will love and encourage each other in the family of the Church, and admonish each other as occasion may require.
 Our differences will not separate us but rather increase our understanding and strengthen the bonds of Christian love.